Canada, Ontario face hard choice as Toronto home bubble builds

-TORONTO, April 17 (Reuters) - Officials from Canada and its most populous province will meet on Tuesday to bring Toronto's hot housing market to heel, under pressure from voters angry that speculators or foreigners are fueling a bubble in Canada's largest city.
+TORONTO (Reuters) - Officials from Canada and its most populous province will meet on Tuesday to try to cool Toronto's hot housing market, under pressure from voters angry that speculators or foreigners are fueling a bubble in Canada's largest city.

-While no immediate action is expected from the gathering of Sousa and Toronto Mayor John Tory, the first concerted effort to Finance Minister Bill Morneau, Ontario Finance Minister Charles rein in Toronto house prices, all three are pushing for policy options to cool prices without crashing the market.
+While no immediate action is expected from the gathering of Finance Minister Bill Morneau, Ontario Finance Minister Charles Sousa and Toronto Mayor John Tory, all three are pushing for policy options to contain prices without crashing the market.

-Toronto prices rose 33 percent in March from a year earlier and the average price of a detached home surpassed C$1.2 million ($903,000) last month, sparking warnings from Bank of Canada Governor Stephen Poloz last week that speculation is likely at play.
+The average price of a home in Toronto rose by 33 percent to C$917,000 in March from a year earlier, a report showed on Tuesday.

+The sharp rises have led to fears first-time buyers are being priced out of the market.

 Sousa and Morneau have jockeyed back and forth over who is responsible for the increasingly feverish market, and appear at odds over whether a tax on speculation or foreign investment is the best approach.